ggoDeye/ghostlore-max-special-modifiers/CONFIGURATION_GUIDE.md

 - Which affixes are being found/not found
 - When affixes are being added to items

-## Future Enhancements

-The configuration system is designed to be extensible.
-Future versions may include:

-- Unity UI for in-game configuration
-- Preset configurations for different playstyles
-- Import/export functionality for sharing configurations
-- Additional tag types beyond Keropok, Orang Bunian, and Awakened

-## Backward Compatibility
+## Important Notes

+- **Backup your saves** before using this mod
+- All affixes are enabled by default for maximum compatibility
-The mod maintains backward compatibility:
+- The mod maintains backward compatibility with existing saves
 - If no configuration file exists, default settings are used (all affixes enabled)
 - If the configuration file is invalid, default settings are used
-- The original Keropok behavior is preserved by default
-- StatID and Multiplicative requirements are handled automatically